Souravgoswami/Space-Clock/README.md

 + **A / I**

-   Launch the about window.
+   Launch the about / info window.

 +  **C / S**

-   Show the options mentioned in the config.conf file
+   Show the options mentioned (configuration / settings) in the config.conf file

 ## Mouse Buttons 🐭